omidvaramin/SmartMixed/README.md

-# SmartMixed: Adaptive Activation Function Neural Network for MNIST
+# SmartMixed: Adaptive Activation Function Neural Network

 This repository implements **SmartMixed**, a novel two-phase training strategy for adaptive activation function learning in neural networks.
-The approach combines adaptive activation selection with a sophisticated training methodology for MNIST classification, where each neuron can learn its optimal activation function from a pool (ReLU, Sigmoid, Tanh, Leaky ReLU, ELU, SELU) using a Gumbel-Softmax mechanism.
+The approach combines adaptive activation selection with a sophisticated training methodology, where each neuron can learn its optimal activation function from a pool (ReLU, Sigmoid, Tanh, Leaky ReLU, ELU, SELU) using a Gumbel-Softmax mechanism.

 ## Quick Start